lsst-dm/dmtn-056/index.rst

 Purpose
 =======

-This document describes a possible abstract design for the buter to facilitate discussions.
-It does not map directly to actual code, but rather serves to clarify our thinking on the concepts.
+This document describes a possible design for the LSST data access system.

 .. _Components: